You did, you loved, your feet are sore

 My name is Linda.
-I write a bi-weekly newsletter about computer science, childhood and culture - and there are 9465 of you listening.
-If you enjoy this issue, please share it with anyone you think may find it useful.
-This edition is done in paid partnership with MyHelsinki, my hometown, which I’m very excited to get to (virtually) share with you.
+I write a bi-weekly newsletter about computer science, childhood, and culture - and there are 9716 of you listening.
+If you enjoy this issue, please share it with anyone who may find it helpful.

 In computer science, a linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
 But here it is a selection of things I’ve been reading lately.

 The Electric State is coming up as a film with Russo's directing and Millie Bobby Brown starring - somehow, I had missed this.
 Simon Stålenhag's work is achingly beautiful.
 "Designer specializing in retro-futuristic digital images focused on nostalgic Swedish countryside alternate history environments," says Wikipedia, but that's like describing a computer as a calculator.

 Obsessing over the map work of Geoff Manaugh.
 This very specific visual combines (old) information and narrative, which I find interesting.